 - Chop the red pepper into small squares.

 - Heat up olive oil in the pan and add cumin seeds.
 Toss for 20 seconds until the seeds get slightly darker.

 - Tip in chopped red pepper.
 Fry a little bit longer.

-- Add leftover bolognese sauce, a pinch of chilli and kidney beans and cook for 5 – 10 minutes on medium heat (add 100 – 200 ml of water if the sauce is too thick).
+- Add leftover bolognese sauce, a pinch of chilli and kidney beans and cook for 5 – 10 minutes on medium heat (add 100 – 200 ml of water or stock if the sauce is too thick).

 - Mix in the dark chocolate.

 - Serve with rice, wrap or tortilla chips.